-In order to give us time to prepare for your audition we ask that you complete the OSU Graduate Admission/Dance Audition application by November 15, 2018.
+In order to give us time to prepare for your audition we ask that you complete the Ohio State Graduate Admission/Dance Audition application by October 15, 2023.
 Please endeavor to have all materials, including references and transcripts, submitted by this date.

-- OSU Graduate Admissions - Costs, Funding, Criteria, and University Application information - the application for 2019 will open in August.
+- Ohio State Graduate Admissions - Costs, Funding, Criteria, and University Application information - the application will open in August.

 Each prospective MFA student will be scheduled for a twenty-minute individual interview with a member of the faculty during the audition process.
-Applicants will open the interview with a brief presentation that highlights their interests in graduate work at OSU and outlines possible areas of emphasis.
+Applicants will open the interview with a brief presentation that highlights their interests in graduate work at Ohio State and outlines possible areas of emphasis.

 Procedure for Entrance

 An audition and interview is required for all MFA applicants.
-We do not pre-screen applicants - we will forward to seeing all auditionees at our audition events!
+We look forward to seeing all auditionees at our audition events!
 Acceptance into the Department of Dance MFA program requires admission to the university graduate school as well as admission to the department.
 Applicants must complete application procedures for both the Graduate Admissions Office and the Department of Dance.
 There is only one application to complete, which is reviewed by the Department of Dance faculty, and all MFA applicants are expected to attend the January audition unless other arrangements are made with the Academic Program Coordinator.
 Applicants are notified of the admission decision in late January.

-Please note: All components and requirements for the application must be completed and received by the deadline date before a review of any materials sent with the application can take place.
+Please note: All components of the application must be completed and received by the deadline date before a review of any materials can take place.

 Complete the single, combined Graduate School Admission and Dance Audition Application online.